dylanpieper/chatalot/README.md

 ## Installation

-You can install `hellmer` from CRAN with:
+You can install the package from CRAN with:

 ``` r
 install.packages("hellmer")